Steve Farhood: Personal life and career

-Farhood was born in Brooklyn, New York, to Lebanese parents.
-Farhood served as editor-in-chief of The Ring and KO Magazine.
+He later served as editor-in-chief of The Ring and KO Magazine.

 He also served as First Vice President of the Boxing Writers Association of America.

-Farhood has been an on-air analyst for ESPN, CNN, SportsChannel and USA Network's "Tuesday Night Fights".
+Farhood has been an on-air analyst for ESPN, CNN, SportsChannel and USA Network's Tuesday Night Fights.
 He currently serves as a commentator on Showtime's ShoBox: The New Generation.

 In 2002 Farhood won the Sam Taub Award, which is given for "Excellence in Broadcasting Journalism".